SABS-R3/module01_se_day2/_episodes/02-functional.md

 One of the main applications of functional programming currently is the Map, Filter, Reduce model of data processing, usually refered to as **MapReduce**.
 This model is particularly useful for the processing and analysis of **Big Data** using tools such as Spark or Hadoop.

+Note that the `map` and `filter` functions in Python are use **lazy evaluation**.
+This means that values in an iterable collection are not actually calculated until you need them.
+We'll explain some of the implications of this a little later, but for now, we'll just use `list()` to convert the results to a normal list.

 ~~~
 l = [1, 2, 3]